-16.17 The basecoat is prepared with the required amount of water (see section 1) then applied over the insulation boards using a stainless steel trowel, and floated with a Darby float to an approximate thickness of 3 mm.
-The reinforcement mesh (with its concave surface to the wall) is immediately embedded into the basecoat by trowelling from the centre to the edge and a light coat of basecoat is applied whilst still wet to ensure the mesh is free of wrinkles.
-Additional basecoat is then applied as required, to ensure the mesh is completely covered and the required minimum thickness of basecoat is achieved whilst ensuring that the mesh is placed in the top one third of basecoat.

-16.18 The basecoat is applied progressively, working in one-metre sections in a vertical or horizontal direction.

-16.19 Overlapping at all mesh joints should not be less than 100 mm.

-16.20 In all cases, additional pieces of reinforcing mesh (200 mm by 300 mm) should be used diagonally at the corners of openings, as shown in Figure 7.
-For areas requiring extra resistance to impact, two mesh layers should be used in two stages.

-16.21 The overall thickness of the reinforced basecoat must be greater than 3.5 mm.
-Once the whole wall is completed, the basecoat (with mesh) is left to dry thoroughly before application of primer and the finish coat.
-The drying time will depend upon the conditions, but at least 24 hours should elapse before primer and finishing coats are applied.
+- 16.18 The basecoat is prepared with the required amount of water (see section 1.1) then applied over the insulation boards using a stainless steel trowel, and floated with a Darby float to an approximate thickness of 3 mm.
+The reinforcement mesh (with its concave surface to the wall) is applied and immediately embedded into the basecoat by trowelling from the centre to the edge, and a light coat of basecoat applied whilst still wet to ensure the mesh is free of wrinkles.
+Additional basecoat is then applied as required, to ensure the mesh is completely covered and that the required minimum thickness is achieved, whilst ensuring that the mesh is placed in the top one third of basecoat. - 16.19 The basecoat is applied progressively, working in one-metre sections in a vertical or horizontal direction. - 16.20 Overlapping at all mesh joints should not be less than 100 mm. - 16.21 In all cases, additional pieces of reinforcing mesh (200 by 300 mm) should be used diagonally at the corners of openings, as shown in Figure 7.
+For areas requiring extra resistance to impact, two mesh layers should be used in two stages. - 16.22 The overall thickness of the reinforced basecoat must be greater than 3.5 mm.
+Once the whole wall is completed, the basecoat (with mesh) is left to dry thoroughly.
+The drying time will depend upon the conditions, but at least 72 hours should elapse before primer and finishing coats are applied.